plabayo/rama/docs/book/src/rust.md

 Now it is very well possible that you learned about Rama because as a proxy framework it perfectly fits your needs, or because your deep interest in proxy technology.
-Yet you might not be very familiar with Rust, or might not know it very well at all.
+Yet you might not be very familiar with Rust, or might not know the language all.
 Or perhaps you did play around with Rust but aren't comfortable enough to start using a crate such as Rama.

 <https://rust-lang.guide/> is a FOSS guide created by Plabayo, the maintainers behind Rama, and